gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 there are *no* denunciations of rationalism in that book.
 Oakeshott himself quite explicitly states the "civil versus enterprise association" dichotomy is *not* just new terms for the "rationalism versus phronesis" dichotomy in his response to Spitz: "in fact the word [Rationalism] is never used, and what it stands for is never mentioned; I am concerned with something else" (1976: 357).
 (In other words, he has dropped anchor at a new fishing locale, and is no longer using the "rationalism" and "phronesis" hooks and nets.)

 Elizabeth Corey is much more sympathetic to Oakeshott than is Spitz, but commits a similar error.
 She writes, "This is what Oakeshott describes as the 'politics of skepticism' and 'civil association'" (156).

+This remark posits the 'politics of skepticism' and 'civil association' as two names for the same thing.
+But if that is so, then the 'politics of faith' and 'enterprise association' must similarly be synonyms.
+But they clearly aren't: not everyone opening a corner deli (an enterprise association) "posits a uniform condition of mundane perfection" (Corey, 172).
+But it would nevertheless be a mistake for the deli owner to organize his business on a rationalist basis.

 John Horton, also sympathetic to Oakeshott, makes a claim similar to Corey's: